-Anytime the weather is nice, and sometimes even when it isn’t we head outdoors to gather leaves, turn over rocks, and hunt for bugs.
-The best part is that they don’t even realize they are learning, as far as they are concerned its just a fun adventure.
-But armed with a few things in our bag I can turn a simple walk into a mini outdoor classroom.
-You can, of course, take a nature walk with nothing but yourselves and still enjoy and learn quite a bit.
+Anytime the weather is nice, and sometimes even when it isn’t, we head outdoors to gather leaves, turn over rocks, and hunt for bugs.
+The best part is that the kids don’t even realize they are learning, as far as they are concerned its just a fun adventure.
+I can turn a simple walk into a mini outdoor classroom, armed with a few things in our bag.
+You can, of course, take a nature walk with nothing but yourselves and still enjoy it and learn quite a bit.
 Adding a few items takes it to the next level.
-Whether you are doing a nature walk simply for fun, to supplement a unit study, or adding in some Charlotte Mason or Montessori activities to your homeschool, nature walks are a fabulous activity for learning.
+Whether you are doing a nature walk for fun, to supplement a unit study, or adding some Charlotte Mason or Montessori activities to your homeschool, nature walks are a fabulous activity for learning.
 Here are my tips for going on a nature walk with kids.

 Tips for Going on a Nature Walk With Kids